 Not only will these products help restore balance to your adrenal function, they will also aid in things like fat loss (cortisol blunts our ability to burn fat), mood, energy, focus and of course, help us to sustain our vitality for as long as possible.

 References (because we make sure we provide the latest scientific evidence)

 - S. Zannas et al. 2016 Life stress, glucocorticoid signaling, and the aging epigenome: Implications for aging-related diseases, ‘Neuroscience and Behavioral Reviews’ Vol. 74 Part B

 - J. Lupien et al. 1998 Cortisol levels during human aging predict hippocampal atrophy and memory deficits, ‘Nature Neuroscience’

 - Leproult, E. V. Cauter, G. Copinschi 1997 Sleep loss results in an elevation of cortisol levels the next evening, ‘Sleep’ Vol. 20 No. 10

 - Garg et al. 2001 Psychological Stress Perturbs Epidermal Permeability Barrier Homeostasis, ‘JAMA Dermatology’ Vol 137 Issue 1

-- Born, S. Muth, H. L. Fehm 1988 The significance of sleep onset and slow wave sleep for nocturnal release of growth hormone (GH) and cortisol, ‘Psychoneuroendocrinology’ Vol. 13 Issue 3
+- Born, S. Muth, H. L. Fehm 1988 The significance of sleep onset and slow wave sleep for nocturnal release of GH) and cortisol, ‘Psychoneuroendocrinology’ Vol. 13 Issue 3

 - G. Csernansky et al. 2006 Plasma Cortisol and Progression of Dementia in Subjects With Alzheimer-Type Dementia, ‘The American Journal of Psychiatry’ Vol. 163 Issue 12